Persevering

 • Quitting means you’ve acknowledged that you’ll never be what you wanted to be.

-• Sometimes, you’re very close to success, but don’t see it because you’ve faced so much failure up until now.
+• Sometimes, you’re very close to success, but don’t see it because you’ve faced so much failure until that point.

 • To make wise decisions, stay focused on the long-term consequences of what you’re doing and rededicate yourself to your tasks.